JVHallam/thin_slice_o_skill/docs/slice_a.md

 * test the values?
     * Use the existing setup
     * Create a test where
-        * You post an object to one endpoint
+        * You post an object with random values to one endpoint
+            ```sh
+            dotnet add package Bogus
+            ```
-        * You retrieve it from another endpoint
+        * You retrieve it from another endpoint, checking the values are the same

+    * Implement the saving to the endpoint

+    * Run it

+# For later:
+* Middleware
+    * Use fluent validation, to create a middleware, to validate incoming objects